-Unpacking the J2EE agent binaries creates a directory named j2ee_agents, within which an agent-specific directory is created.
-For example, if the J2EE agent being installed is Policy Agent 2.2 for Sun Java System Application Server 8.1, the directory created is named am_as81_agent.
+Unpacking the J2EE agent binaries creates a directory named j2ee\agents, within which an agent-specific directory is created.
+For example, if the J2EE agent being installed is Policy Agent 2.2 for Sun Java System Application Server 8.1, the directory created is named am\as81\agent.
 For other J2EE agents, the directory name is slightly different, but the naming format is the same.
-To see the preceding directory name specific to your J2EE agent, see Example 3-5.
+To see the preceding directory name specific to your J2EE agent, see Example 3-1.

 This agent-specific directory is the Policy Agent base directory, referred to throughout this guide as the PolicyAgent-base directory.
 For the full path to the PolicyAgent-base directory, see Example 2-23.
-For information about choosing a directory in which to unpack the J2EE agent binaries, see "To Unpack Non-Package Formatted Deliverables of a J2EE Agent in Policy Agent 2.2" on page 35.
+For information about choosing a directory in which to unpack the J2EE agent binaries, see "Format of the Distribution Files for a J2EE Agent Installation in Policy Agent 2.2" on page 34.